-Otero v.
-Zeltiq Aesthetics.
-Won dismissal of putative class action against Allergan subsidiary Zeltiq Aesthetics, alleging that customers of the company’s high-profile CoolSculpting fat-freezing system were deceived by marketing materials that described the medical device as having been “cleared” but not “approved” by the U.S. Food and Drug Administration.
+Won a dismissal of a putative class action against Allergan subsidiary Zeltiq Aesthetics (Otero v.
+Zeltiq Aesthetics), alleging that customers of the company’s high-profile CoolSculpting fat-freezing system were deceived by marketing materials that described the medical device as having been “cleared” but not “approved” by the U.S. Food and Drug Administration.
 (See “Allergan’s Fat-Freezing Unit Freed From False Ad Claims,” Law360).

-Brown v.
-USHG et al. Won dismissal of putative national antitrust class action on behalf of a prominent restaurant group and its owner, alleging a price-fixing conspiracy amongst the owners of numerous high-profile restaurants.
+Won a dismissal of a putative national antitrust class action on behalf of a prominent restaurant group and its owner (Brown v.
+USHG et al.), alleging a price-fixing conspiracy amongst the owners of numerous high-profile restaurants.
 (See “Big Apple Eateries Freed From No-Tip Conspiracy Case,” Law360).

-Spears v.
+Successfully moved for reconsideration of class certification in Spears v.
 First American eAppraiseIT.
 Substituted in to represent First American eAppraiseIT after a national class was certified with alleged damages exceeding $150 million.
-After a successful motion, obtained settlement for less than $10 million.
+After successfully moving to reconsider class certification, obtained a settlement for less than $10 million.

-Lea v.
-LinkedIn.
+Obtained a highly favorable settlement for Linkedin (Lea v.
+LinkedIn).
 Represented LinkedIn in a putative consumer class action alleging violations of California’s common law right of publicity and California’s Unfair Competition Law based on use of members’ names and pictures in emails to other members.
-After filing a motion to dismiss, obtained a highly favorable settlement.
+After motions practice, obtained a highly favorable settlement.

-Lopez v.
-Caskers LLC.
-Obtained the voluntary dismissal of a putative class action alleging violations of California’s Automatic Renewal Law on behalf of Caskers, a leading e-commerce company focusing on the curation and sale of craft spirits.
+Obtained voluntary dismissal of a putative class action alleging violations of California’s Automatic Renewal Law on behalf of Caskers, a leading e-commerce company focusing on the curation and sale of craft spirits.
+(Lopez v.
+Caskers LLC)